matheus-vieira/matheus-vieira.github.io/source/_questions_2025_azure/question-35.md

 ---
 layout: question
-title: What is Azure Active Directory (Azure AD) primarily used for?
+title: What is Azure Monitor?
 options:
-- File storage and sharing
+- Monitoring and analytics service
-- Identity and access management
+- Storage service
-- Database hosting
+- Compute service
-- Virtual machine management
+- Database service
-answer: 2
+answer: 1
-explanation: Azure Active Directory (Azure AD) is Microsoft's cloud-based identity and access management service.
-It helps employees sign in and access resources in external resources and internal resources.
+explanation: "Azure Monitor provides comprehensive monitoring for applications and infrastructure with metrics, logs, and alerts."
 ---